wearetriple/dotnet-defaults/Patterns/DependencyInjection.md

 ### Service factories

 Some services cannot be constructed easily.
-This could be because it requires some data that cannot be resolved easily or requires data that cannot be registered in the DI container (like a `string`).
-The DI container can help with building these services as it allows for running a function every time the service is requested from the DI container.
-Because the depending service can just request `IHardToConstructService` and not care how the instance was constructed, this solution is invisible for the users of `IHardToConstructService`, so there is no need for a `IHardToConstructServiceFactory` which leaks the fact that `IHardToConstructService` is hard to construct.
+This could be because it requires some dynamic data or requires data that cannot be registered in the DI container (like a `string`).
+The DI container can help with building these services as it allows for running a factory function every time the service is requested from the DI container.
+Since the depending service can just request `IHardToConstructService` and not care how the instance was constructed, this solution is invisible for the users of `IHardToConstructService`, so there is no need for a `IHardToConstructServiceFactory` which leaks the fact that `IHardToConstructService` is hard to construct.

 Example: